qihualiang/PanViz/README.md

 This will generate a dotplot comparing core blocks of each accessions to consensus ordering.
 <img src="docs/figs/arabidopsisDotplot.png" width="600">

 This will also generate three unaligned BED files for the input genomes to be viewed in PanViz Genome Viewer.
 All blocks are at their acutal coordinates along each genome.
+Here for block C9, it is at different locations at each genome.
 ![panviz\[fig3\]](docs/figs/arabidopsisPanVizUnaligned.png)

 If BED files are set to be aligned by `BEDaligned`, C-blocks will be gapped and aligned to their corresponding ordinates on consensus ordering.
+Here for the same block C9, it is at same locations for each genome as in consensus ordering.
 ![panviz\[fig4\]](docs/figs/arabidopsisPanVizAligned.png)